jutge-org/jutge-problems-toolkit/README.md

 ### Sample test cases

-Sample test cases start with `sample` and will be shown to users in the problem statement and provided in the problem zip file.
+Sample test cases start with `sample` and will be shown to users in the problem statement and provided to users.
 As such, they should make clear the format of the input and the output for the problem and should be reasonably short.

 #### Public test cases

-Public test cases start with `public` and will be provided in the problem zip file.
+Public test cases start with `public` and will be provided to users.
 Usage of public test cases should be rare, but can be useful in situations where long input/output samples must be delivered.

 #### Hint test cases